amirsolo456/MSFIApp-Demo/README-en.md

-# Federation Climbing App 🧗‍♂️📱
+# MSFI App 🧗‍♂️📱

 A mobile-first cross-platform app built with .NET MAUI for managing mountain climbing federation activities.

 ## 🚀 Features

 - 📋 Registration for events and climbing tours
-- 📅 Event scheduling and calendar view
 - 🧑‍🤝‍🧑 Member management
-- 📍 Location and route tracking (planned)
 - 🛡️ Role-based access for admins, instructors, and members
+- 📚 Educational resources and guides related to climbing
+- 📝 Registration for climbing boot camps

 ## 🛠️ Technologies